PlayWithMagic/PlayWithMagic.org/README.md

   * [Makes CSS easier with the LESS transpiler](http://lesscss.org/)
   * [If you're interested, here's the original prototype](http://mark.nelson.engineer/PlayWithMagic/mockup/)

-This application uses an in-memory database to catalog Routines and Sets for magicians.
+This application uses a Postgres database to catalog Routines and Sets for magicians.

+Tests use a separate, in-memory database and runs within their own application context, separate from both the production and development environments.

 ###The Gee Wiz Test and the So What Test
-"Geez, this is kinda cool."
+"Geez, this is cool."
 That's what we want to hear from our users.
 There are a few novel things about this website.
 According to our consulting magicians, there is no other website that catalogs magic tricks like this.
-There are plenty of websites that have product reviews and discuss routines, but what sets PlayWithMagic apart is *metadata*: All of the discrete fields we ask magicians to fill out.
+There are plenty of websites with product reviews and forums, but what sets PlayWithMagic apart is *metadata*: The discrete fields we ask magicians to fill out.
 Over time, these fields will become searchable and will drive all kinds of unique innovations.

+Another novelty of the website is the idea that Routines are owned by the magical community -- like a Wiki.
+_Renditions_ of a routine are owned by magicians.

 So What?
 Well, if you're not a magician, then it's probably not very interesting.
 But if you are a magician — perhaps one who has grown up in the Internet era — then this is a terrific place to share, to learn and to